AvarianKnight/pma-voice/README.md

 ### NOTE: It is expected for players to be on the latest recommended version (which you can find [here for Windows](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master/) and [here for Linux](https://runtime.fivem.net/artifacts/fivem/build_proot_linux/master/).

-# Compatability Notice:
+# Compatibility Notice:

 ### This script is not compatible with other voice systems (duh), that means if you have vMenus voice chat you will **have** to [disable](https://docs.vespura.com/vmenu/faq/#q-how-do-i-disable-voice-chat) it.
-### Please do not override NetworkSetTalkerProximity in any of your other scripts as it can break pma-voice.
+### Please do not override `NetworkSetTalkerProximity`, `MumbleSetAudioInputDistance`, `MumbleSetAudioOutputDistance` and `NetworkSetVoiceActive` in any of your other scripts as it can break pma-voice.

 # Credits